-With a DxOMark Mobile score of 78 points, the One A9 performs noticeably better than other recent HTC smartphones, and after several devices with disappointing imaging results, puts the Taiwanese manufacturer back into competition with other high-profile brands.
+With a DxOMark Mobile score of 78 points, the One A9 performs noticeably better than other recent HTC smartphones, and after several devices with disappointing imaging results, puts HTC back into competition with other high-profile brands.

 Looking at specifications and price point, the HTC One A9 can arguably be classified as an “upper mid-range” smartphone.
 However, thanks to an optical image stabilization system and a fast F2.0 aperture, it arguably has advantages in terms of camera specifications over HTC’s high-end model One M9 that comes with a 21MP sensor but slower F2.2 aperture and no optical stabilization.

 The specification differences translate into real-life results and in the DxOMark image quality testing, the A9 outperforms its higher-priced cousin in almost every aspect.